datasalt/splout-db/README.md

 For up-to-date documentation and examples please visit [the official website](http://sploutsql.com)

-Quick steps to use it:
+Quick steps to compile it:

 1) Compile it adapting the different pom.xml to your Hadoop distro versions.
 Use "mr2" profile for MR2 versions.

+mvn clean install -DskipTests

+The default version compiles the distribution for MR2 versions (MapReduce 2), the most common use case.
+Other available maven profiles are:

+* mr1: MarReduce 1 version
+* cdh5: Cloudera CDH5 version

+For example, for compiling for CDH5 version you have to launch:

-mvn clean install -DskipTests -Pmr2
+mvn clean install -DskipTests -Pcdh5

-2) You should use the
-file assembly/target/splout-distribution-0.2.6-SNAPSHOT-mr2.tar.gz
+If you need to compile against a particular Hadoop version, you'll need to modify the different pom.xml acordingly.
+You can use the cdh5 profile as reference.

+2) Once compiled you'll find the distribution binaries are at file assembly/target/splout-distribution-*.tar.gz ready for being installed.

 [1]: http://clinker.datasalt.com/desktop/plugin/public/status/splout-build
 [2]: http://clinker.datasalt.com/jenkins/view/SploutSQL